Argentina bonds, peso firm eyeing Fed; stocks flat

 "We're totally dependent on the mood in foreign markets," a trader in Buenos Aires said.

-Among the MerVal's strongest stocks was Tenaris TENA.BA TENR.MI TS.N, the world's top producer of seamless steel tubes for the oil industry.
+Among the MerVal's strongest stocks was Tenaris TENA.BA (TENR.MI) TS.N, the world's top producer of seamless steel tubes for the oil industry.
 It rose 4.46 percent to 65.45 pesos per share.

-The company announced this week it had agreed to sell its Hydril pressure control business to General Electric Co (GE.N: Cotización) for $1.12 billion on a debt-free basis.
+The company announced this week it had agreed to sell its Hydril pressure control business to General Electric Co (GE.N) for $1.12 billion on a debt-free basis.

 On Tuesday, Cheuvreux raised its Tenaris rating to "outperform" from "underperform."